 The 2022 Defamation Trial

-As part of Johnny’s side presenting their case, his lawyers called various members of his security team to testify both to incidents that they saw between the former couple.
+As part of Johnny’s side presenting their case, his lawyers called various members of his security team to testify to incidents that they saw between the former couple.
 At least one security guard testified to seeing Amber punch Johnny, and another said that Amber had admitted to defecating in Johnny’s bed as a “joke.”
+The actress denied this claim during her testimony.
 Besides security teams recounting alleged incidences of abuse, Johnny’s agent and other advisors testified that they believed that Amber’s op-ed had cost the actor movie deals.

 As the defense presented their case, Amber began her testimony on May 4.
 During her testimony, the actress also made claims of times that Johnny had been physically abusive to her, including a time she alleged that he kicked her because he was jealous of James Franco, whom she was filming a movie with.
 Other than physical abuse, Amber also gave graphic accounts of alleged instances of sexual abuse.
 She also detailed times that Johnny had supposedly threatened her.

-As the trial is on break, Johnny’s lawyers issued a statement reacting to Amber’s testimony as the hiatus began.
+Before the trial took a week-long break, Johnny’s lawyers issued a statement reacting to Amber’s testimony as the hiatus began.
 His attorneys seemed eager to begin their cross-examination once court resumes.
 “While Ms. Heard’s stories have continued to grow new and convenient details, Mr. Depp’s recollections have remained exactly the same throughout the six painful years since her first allegations were made,” Johnny’s legal team said in a statement.
 “His truth — the truth — is the same no matter the environment in which it is has been presented.
-The upcoming cross examination from Mr. Depp’s team will be most telling, and will certainly highlight the many fallacies Ms. Heard has now attempted to pass off as fact throughout her convoluted testimony.”
+The upcoming cross-examination from Mr. Depp’s team will be most telling, and will certainly highlight the many fallacies Ms. Heard has now attempted to pass off as fact throughout her convoluted testimony.”